fenago/kubernetes-course/md/Lab_9.md

 determines how to provision a PV of a particular type.
 Kubernetes supports a set of internal provisioners as well as external ones that can be implemented by users.
-The details about how to use or create a provisioner are, however, beyond the scope of this book.
+The details about how to use or create a provisioner are, however, beyond the scope of this course.

 A PV belonging to a certain storage class can only be bound to a PVC requesting that particular class.
 Note that this is an optional field.